kamilkisiela/graphql-config/website/docs/user-introduction.md

 We are using `cosmiconfig` to load the schema, and it uses the following flow to look for configurations:
 1. a `package.json` property
 2. a JSON or YAML, extensionless "rc file"
-3. an "rc file" with the extensions .json, .yaml, .yml, or .js.
+3. an "rc file" with the extensions .json, .yaml, .yml, .ts or .js.
-4. a `.config.js` CommonJS module
+4. a `.config.js` CommonJS module, or a `.config.ts` Typescript module using [`cosmiconfig-typescript-loader`](https://github.com/EndemolShineGroup/cosmiconfig-typescript-loader)